 Best Things to Do With Kids in Anchorage: Best Anchorage Family-Friendly Activities

 Anchorage is Alaska's largest city with a population of nearly 300,000 people.
-It's the perfect place for people to go when they want to experience the crisp outdoor excursions Alaska has to offer without straying too far from civilization where there are fewer activities for children.
+Featuring everything from luxury homes to log homes, this city is the perfect place for people to go when they want to experience the crisp outdoor excursions Alaska has to offer without straying too far from civilization where there are fewer activities for children.
 Here's our list of top things to do with kids in Anchorage.

 Alaska Wildlife Conservation Center